KarolJaskolka/js-mini-projects/README.md

+## Requirements

+- Node.js

+## Running the project

+- npm install
+- npm start

+## Description

 Repository created to keep in one place my code during learning JavaScript.

-My main goal was to use only HTML, CSS, AJAX (to send fake requests) and pure JavaScript to focus on elementary skills, before using frameworks like Angular or React.
+My main goal was to use only HTML, CSS, AJAX (to send fake requests) and pure JavaScript to focus on elementary skills.

-I used Node.js/Express.js just to run website on my smartphone via LAN (at first I had idea to create REST API using Node but it will be another project).

 Every (website) subpage in this respository is like mini project, because I think they are too small to keep them in seperate respositories :